JacobOgle/algobin/README.md

 Also the home of any general dsa code notes / implementations
 ---

-Solutions will mostly be in Python but some may be C, C++, Go, Rust or "insert language here".
+Solutions will mostly be in Python and C++, but some may be C, Go, Rust or "insert language here".